 Each module is focused within the context of the teacher’s own students, subject, grade level, curriculum requirements and school and district goals.
 Teachers demonstrate completion of each module through either a reflection paper or project, depending on their district’s plan.

 Module 5 - Professional Responsibilities is different from the other four modules, which are primarily classroom centered.
-By design, this module serves to educate new teachers about their professional responsibility in regard to expectations for ethical and moral integrity and making connections beyond the classroom to the larger school/district educational community and to the community of student and families.
 To fulfill Module 5 requirements, teachers must engage in district-facilitated conversations that focus on ethical and professional dilemmas and their professional responsibility to students, the larger school/district educational community and to families.

 Eligibility for Provisional Certification

 Successful completion of the TEAM Program is required for eligibility to advance from an Initial Educator Certificate to a Provisional Educator Certificate.